The experiences that led these U.S. abortion opponents to activism

 Register now for FREE unlimited access to Reuters.com

-These and other experiences shaped prominent abortion opponents in their decades-long effort to see the U.S. Supreme Court reverse the 1973 Roe v.
-Wade ruling that established the constitutional right to abortion.
+These and other experiences shaped prominent abortion opponents in their decades-long effort to see the U.S. Supreme Court reverse the landmark 1973 Roe v.
+Wade ruling that established the constitutional right to abortion. read more

-That could come any day.
-As they await a Supreme Court decision in the Dobbs v.
-Jackson Women’s Health Organization case that might gut Roe's protections, some leaders of the anti-abortion movement reflected on how they reached this point.
+That long-awaited moment came on Friday, when the conservative-led court overturned Roe.
+Four leaders of the anti-abortion movement reflect on how they reached this point.

 Register now for FREE unlimited access to Reuters.com